Chenyt-Dev/coding/Meta_high_frequency.md

 * Use linked list and map to make get and put O(1).
 * Code is not difficult just need to get the idea.

+### 23. Merge k Sorted Lists
+* Use pq to maintain the min heap with k nodes.
+* Time is O(nlogk) as we need to put n nodes in the pq.
+* Need to remember the customized compare with pq.